ieco-lab/lydemapr/README.md

 ### How to use this project

-There are several ways to obtain the package and the data associated with it.
+There are three ways to obtain the package and the data associated with it.

-#### Downloading the data only
+#### 1. Downloading the data only

 The data itself can be obtained separately by downloading the compressed folder `/download_data` directly form [this github page](https://github.com/ieco-lab/lydemap).
 The folder contains a compressed folder with two version of the data in `.csv` format, alongside a Metadata file to understand and use the data.

-#### Installing the package in R
+#### 2. Installing the package in R

 The package `lydemap` can be installed by the user in an instance of R or RStudio by typing.